What is tantalum?

 |+4 (IV)||6||octahedral||[TaCl6]−2; [TaBr6]−2|

-Tantalum has extensive chemistry with organic compounds that involving Ta-C σ-bonds and η-C2H5 bonds.
+It has extensive chemistry with organic compounds that involve Ta-C σ-bonds and η-C2H5 bonds.
 The methyl forms of the metal are stable compounds prepared by reduction of the penta-halides in ether medium.

 Uses of Tantalum

-- An insulating or dielectric oxide layer forms on the surface of tantalum.
-Therefore, the metal used to coating other metals and a high capacitance can be achieved.
-Due to the small size and weight, tantalum capacitors used in mobile or portable telephones, laptops, automotive electronics, and cameras.
+- An insulating or dielectric oxide layer forms on the surface of Ta.
+Therefore, the metal used to coat other metals and a high capacitance can be achieved.
+Due to their small size and weight, tantalum capacitors are used in mobile or portable telephones, laptops, automotive electronics, and cameras.

 - Tantalum is highly inert to the body fluids and used or suitable for making skull plates, screws, and wires used in orthopedic surgery.

 - It is also used for the production of different types of alloys that have high melting points, strength, and ductility.